R1CS and QAP - From Zero to Hero with Finite Fields & sagemath

 The reason we get a $0$ remainder is because $Z$ divides $T$.
 If you change even a single element in the solution vector, then $T$ will no longer divide $Z$ exactly & you will end up with a remainder.

-In Groth16, the prover proves that $Z$ exactly divides $T$ using Polynomial Commitments & Elliptic Curve Bilinear Pairings.
-How it’s done is beyond the scope of this post.
+In a typical zkSNARK, the prover proves that $Z$ exactly divides $T$ using Polynomial Commitments & Elliptic Curve Bilinear Pairings.
+You can take a look at my Groth16 post to check how it’s done in Groth16.